inkline/inkline.io/content/docs/configuration/file.md

 ---
 title: Theme Options - Configuration - Inkline
-description: Inkline comes with a powerful theme configuration file, featuring a very flexible, intuitive format.
+description: Customize your Vue.js 3 Design System with Inkline's configuration file.
+Easily adjust colors, typography, spacing, and more.
 layout: docs
 ---

 # Configuration File
-## Inkline comes with a powerful theme configuration file, featuring a very flexible, intuitive format.
+## Customize your Vue.js 3 Design System with Inkline's configuration file.
+Easily adjust colors, typography, spacing, and more.

-The [@inkline/config](https://github.com/inkline/config) package is a powerful tool that can be used to generate a comprehensive set of CSS Variables with sensible defaults for your Vue.js 3 Design System.
+The [@inkline/config](https://github.com/inkline/config) package generates a comprehensive set of CSS Variables with sensible defaults.
+With the **`inkline.config.ts`** theme configuration file, you can easily customize various aspects of your Design System.

-By using it, Inkline now supports an **`inkline.config.ts`** theme configuration file using which you can customize various aspects of your Design System, including colors, typography, spacing, and more.

 ### Default Configuration